-Sparkling Wines: Toast the New Year with a Splash of Bubbly!
+Sparkling Wines: Ring in the New Year with a Splash of Bubbly!

 Spanish sparkling wine, Cava.
 A great choice for value as they are vinified in the traditional method.
-They are earthier, with a deeper golden colour and less acidity.
+They are earthier, with a deeper golden color and less acidity.

 German sparklers are known as Sekt.
 Mostly made from a variety of white grapes and have a zesty minerality.

 Here at home, Ontario produces excellent sparkling wines.
 Both Niagara and Prince Edward County have the same cool-climate climate, limestone-based soils and grape varieties as the Champagne in France with ideal conditions for sparkling wine production.